Spatial Manager™ for AutoCAD

 Spatial Manager™ for AutoCAD is not only compatible with AutoCAD but also with other AutoCAD based applications such as AutoCAD Map 3D, AutoCAD Architecture, etc.

-Spatial Manager™ for AutoCAD Features
+Spatial Manager™ for AutoCAD

-Import spatial data in AutoCAD drawings
+Import/export spatial data into/from AutoCAD drawings

-Import spatial data from files, data servers and other spatial data sources, into new or existing AutoCAD drawings, as AutoCAD objects and Extended Entity Data (EED).
-The import wizard leads the user to select all needed import parametersWatch this video...
+Import or export spatial data between files, data servers or other spatial data sources, and objects in new or existing AutoCAD drawings.
+Use Extended Entity Data (EED/XDATA) to load or save spatial alphanumeric data tables.
+The import and the export wizards lead the user to select all needed parameters and many interesting optionsWatch this video...

-Transformation of coordinates when importing
+Transformation of coordinates when importing or exporting

-Extended Entity Data (EED) viewer panel
+Extended Entity Data (EED/XDATA) palette

 Objects imported into a new or open drawing